MigMike/ElectronicProjects/Project 007.md

 Smaller capacitors (100µF, 33µF) are added after each regulator to improve load response and suppress noise.
 ### Multisim simulation
   ![alt text](<images/images S2/image-14.png>)
-  - From the simulation , it can be determine that the output voltage after filtering still has ripples .
+  - From the simulation , it can be determined that the output voltage after filtering still has ripples .
 That's why we need an Input capacitor at the beginning of regulation.

 ## **Voltage Regulation Stage – LM317T Adjustable Regulators**
 #### Introduction to LM317T
 The LM317T is a 3-terminal adjustable voltage regulator capable of supplying 1.2V to 37V at up to 1.5A.
 It maintains output voltage regardless of load current or input voltage (within limits).
+For more details, I have provided a link ; {[https://www.alldatasheet.com/datasheet-pdf/pdf/441393/ISC/LM317T.html]}

 𝑉
 out=